ibm-cloud-docs/satellite/location-create-manual.md

 To create a {{site.data.keyword.satelliteshort}} location from the CLI,

 1. Log in to your {{site.data.keyword.cloud_notm}} account.
-If you have a federated account, include the `--sso` option, or create an API key to log in.
+If you have a federated account, include the `--sso` option, or create an application programming interface (API) key to log in.

     ```sh
     ibmcloud login [-sso]